sanaarpk/cyber-policy-framework/gap-analysis-nist-csf-2.md

-# Gap Analysis: Northbridge Cyber Policy Framework vs NIST CSF 2.0
+# Gap Analysis: Zodiac Cyber Policy Framework vs NIST CSF 2.0

 *Companion to the [Cyber & Information Resilience Policy](./README.md) — demonstrating the horizon-scanning and gap-analysis activity described in the framework's governance model*